hubofvalley/Testnet-Guides/0g (zero-gravity)/README.md

    cosmovisor run version
    ```

-## you can use any snapshot and no need to manually update the binary version
+## you can use any snapshots and no need to manually update the binary version

 #   Keys commands
 ## 1. create wallet